Chsamir/chsamir.github.io/_pages/about.md

 Chafik SAMIR is an Associate Professor (HDR, HC) at UCA and co-head of MOCA team at  LIMOS (CNRS UMR 6158), France.
 He obtained his PhD from USTL in 2007.
 After spending two years as a postdoctoral fellow in the Machine Learning Group at UCL, he joined UCA as an Assistant Professor in 2009.
 His main research interests are :

 - Data Science & Machine Learning & Artificial Intelligence
-- Gaussian Processes: Spatio-temporal, Deep, Constrained, Reduced, Scalable, etc.
+- Gaussian Processes: Spatio-temporal, Deep, Constrained, Reduced, Scalable
 - Optimization, Regression & Fitting on Manifolds
 - Statistical Shape Analysis: Functional, curves, and surfaces
 - Inference, Regression and Classification in high Dimension